doars/staark/packages/staark/README.md

 - Minimal amount of concepts to learn in order to get going, meaning the system becomes incredibly **easy to reason with**.
 - Comes in at **a kilobyte and half** in size when compressed.
 Due to the minimal philosophy of the library and the simple concepts within the total size is tiny as well.
 - Has an **efficient diffing algorithm**.
-This ensures the dom is morphed quickly from the old to the new state with minimal overhead.
+This ensures the node tree is morphed quickly from the old to the new with minimal overhead.
 - Utilises a proxy to manage the application state, the view is therefore **only updated on changing** the state, and can also be manipulated outside of event listeners.
-- Written in Typescript.
+- Written in TypeScript.

 To get you up and running you only need to know two functions: `mount` and `node`.
 There are a few more but lets go over the basics first.
 With `mount` you attach the application to the document, by providing it with a node from the document, a view function, and optionally an initial state.
 The view function takes in the state and outputs an abstract representation of the document using the `node` function.
 With `node` you create an abstract representation of a single [node](https://developer.mozilla.org/docs/Web/API/Node).
 The library then takes these nodes returned by the view function and creates the actual document for the browser to render.